Matrix Associated Chondrocyte Implantation

 Your knee is a complex joint where three major bones come together: the shin bone (tibia), the thigh bone (femur), and the knee cap (patella).
 Ligaments and cartilage connect and protect these bones at the knee joint.

 Cartilage is a strong, rubbery, and key connective tissue found in many parts of the body, including joints.
-The two types of cartilage found in the knee are the meniscus, which acts as a cushion between the femur and the tibia, and the articular cartilage which covers the ends of the bones to ensure smooth movement.
+The two types of cartilage found in the knee.
+One of them is the meniscus, which acts as a cushion between the femur and the tibia.
+The other is the articular cartilage which covers the ends of the bones to ensure smooth movement.

-This articular cartilage can be damaged many ways.
+This articular cartilage can be damaged in many ways.
 Chronic or repetitive actions from exercise, sports, or physical work can cause articular cartilage to weaken and wear out with time.
-Acute or traumatic events such as a fall, or a forceful twist or a sports injury can also cause immediate and severe cartilage damage and create hole or roughening to the smooth surface, known as an articular cartilage defect.
-Symptoms of articular cartilage defects can include pain, swelling, clicking and locking.
+Acute or traumatic events such as a fall, a forceful twist, or a sports injury can also cause immediate and severe cartilage damage.
+This can create a hole or roughening to the smooth surface which is known as an articular cartilage defect.
+Therefore, symptoms of articular cartilage defects can include pain, swelling, clicking, and locking.

 Traditional Surgical Treatment Options for Damaged Knee Cartilage:

 - Also called debridement and lavage.
-Damaged cartilage is trimmed off, and then the area is cleansed with sterile water.
+The physician will trim the cartilage and irrigate with water.
 Chondroplasty may offer temporary relief but does not repair the cartilage.

 - Such as microfracture, abrasion arthroplasty, and subchondral drilling.
-Small holes are drilled into the bone allowing blood and bone marrow cells to seep out creating a blood clot that forms repair tissue.
-The surgical techniques form a tissue that is closer to fibrocartilage rather than the more durable hyaline cartilage found in normal articular cartilage.
+Your physician will drill mall holes into the bone, allowing blood and bone marrow cells to seep out.
+This creates a blood clot that forms repair tissue.
+The surgical techniques form closer to fibrocartilage tissue rather than the more durable hyaline cartilage found in normal articular cartilage.

 - Autologous or Allograft.
 Healthy pieces of both cartilage and bone are placed into damaged areas, using a patient’s own tissue (osteochondral autograft, also called OATS®) or tissue from a cadaver (osteochondral allograft).

-Used for more than 20 years, ACI has been proven to provide long-lasting pain relief and to help patients regain knee function.
-The newly adopted MACI® procedure is a third generation ACI, offering a safer way to deliver cells to the damaged area of cartilage.
+ACI provides long-lasting pain relief and help patients regain knee function.
+The newly adopted MACI® procedure is the third generation ACI.
+It offers a safer way to deliver cells to the damaged area of cartilage.

 MACI (autologous cultured chondrocytes on porcine collagen membrane) is a procedure that repairs cartilage using the patient’s own cells.
-They are grown in a laboratory and placed onto film which is implanted into the area where the damaged cartilage was located, providing long-lasting pain relief and improvement in function.
+The cells grow in a laboratory with placement on a film.
+This film is implanted into the damaged cartilage Therefore, this provides long-lasting pain relief and improvements in the function of the knee.

 Here’s How the MACI Process Works

-Following the MACI procedure, your knee will be immobilized and you will need to follow a physician-prescribed rehabilitation program specifically designed for you.
-Consult with Dr. Tandron and physical therapist to determine when you might be able to drive and return to work or other activities.
+Following the MACI procedure, immobilization of the knee will be with a brace.
+You will need to follow to enter a physical therapy program specific to this procedure.
+Consult with Dr. Tandron and your physical therapist to determine when you might be able to drive and return to work or other activities.

 A support program is available to assist with a smooth recovery.
 The commitment you make to the rehabilitation program will play a key role in your return to activity.
-Recovery time varies greatly as no two patients are alike but most can expect to resume normal daily activities in 3-6 months, recreational activities in 6-9 months, with full return to normal function in 9-12 months.
+Recovery time varies greatly as no two patients are alike.
+However, most can expect to resume normal daily activities in 3-6 months, recreational activities in 6-9 months, with full return to normal function in 9-12 months.

-- MACI produces a type of repair tissue that alleviates symptoms and restores joint function which has been shown to form as early as 6 months after the MACI procedure.1
+- MACI produces a type of repair tissue that alleviates symptoms and restores joint function.
+Studies show this formoration as early as 6 months after the MACI procedure.

-- In the SUMMIT clinical trial, MACI has been shown to offer greater pain relief and improvement in function when compared to microfracture.1
+- In the SUMMIT clinical trial, MACI has shown to offer greater pain relief and improvement in function than microfracture.

-- In the SUMMIT clinical trial, MACI patients reported higher quality of life scores, a greater ability to perform recreational and sports activities, and improved overall knee function.1
+- Also in the SUMMIT clinical trial, MACI patients reported a higher quality of life scores.
+Additionally, a greater ability to perform recreational and sports activities and improved overall knee function.

 The safety and long-term clinical benefit of MACI have only been studied in the knee joint.
-MACI has not been approved for use in joints other than the knee.
+MACI has approval for use in the knee only at this time.
 The safety and effectiveness of MACI have not been proven for patients 55 years old and older.

-If you would like to discuss this exciting new option for cartilage repair please use the link below to set up a consultation with Dr. Carlos Tandron by calling JOI-2000 or clicking on the image below to request an appointment.
+If you would like to discuss this new option for cartilage repair, click the link below to set up a consultation with Dr. Carlos Tandron.
+Finally, you can also call 904-JOI-2000 or schedule online.